NicoleRauch/WaniKaniBookClubGenerator/home_template.md

 Come and read from the previous week's section, join in the chat about this book _(also the previous book, possible future books, WK reviews, all things Japan-related, what else you did on the weekend, etc)_ or just lurk and listen.
 Readers of all speeds and abilities welcome - we are here to help each other out.
 Reading sessions will be held every $readAlongWeekday$ at $readAlongJSTHuman$ JST.

-Starting date: One week after we started reading the book, i.e. October 13th.
+Starting date: One week after we started reading the book, i.e. $readAlongFirstDate$.

 Next session (in your timezone): [date=2019-10-13 time=21:30:00 format="LLLL \T\Z " timezone="Japan" recurring="1.weeks"]
 https://discord.gg/cuV52Bs